thingsboard/thingsboard.github.io/_includes/templates/install/ubuntu-queue-pub-sub.md

 ```
 {: .copy-code}

 Add the following lines to the configuration file.
-Don’t forget to replace “YOUR_PROJECT_ID”, "YOUR_SERVICE_ACCOUNT" with your **real Pub/Sub project id, and service account (it is whole data from json file):**
+Don't forget to replace “YOUR_PROJECT_ID”, "YOUR_SERVICE_ACCOUNT" with your **real Pub/Sub project id, and service account (it is whole data from json file):**

 ```bash
 export TB_QUEUE_TYPE=pubsub